ha165/votin_system/README.md

 This project is not licensed for production use.
 It is provided for educational and non-commercial purposes only.

-## N.B
+## NOTE
+1. THE SYSTEM IS NOT COMPLETE IT IS STILL UNDER DEVELOPMENT

-I did not create the Dashboard.You can get the dashboard used in this project from https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.creative-tim.com/blog/web-design/free-dashboards-templates-laravel/&ved=2ahUKEwj60KGskJmFAxUPRfEDHR5PCvsQFnoECA0QAQ&usg=AOvVaw3oWBTvvfTYyuhKRhiC8RcA.
+2. I did not create the Dashboard.You can get the dashboard used in this project from https://www.google.com/url?sa=t&source=web&rct=j&opi=89978449&url=https://www.creative-tim.com/blog/web-design/free-dashboards-templates-laravel/&ved=2ahUKEwj60KGskJmFAxUPRfEDHR5PCvsQFnoECA0QAQ&usg=AOvVaw3oWBTvvfTYyuhKRhiC8RcA.